Broadcasting colourings on trees. A combinatorial view: Coupling

 \item Assuming that $v$, child of $r$, is such that $X(v)$ is set $L_X(s)$, then we set $Y(v)$ equal to $L_Y(t)$, where $t=f(s)$.
 Also, for $u$, child of $v$, such that $X(u)$ set $L^s_X(j)$ we set $Y(u)$ equal to $L^t_Y(j)$. \end{enumerate} \rule{\textwidth}{1pt} \\

-Applying the same coupling for the grandchildren of the root, at the end we get the full colourings $X$ and $Y$.
-For completeness, in Section \ref{sec:FullCoupling} we provide the full pseudocode of coupling as a recursive procedure.
-A very basic result is the following theorem.
+{ Applying the coupling inductively, i.e. for the grandchildren of the root and so on, at the end we get the full colourings $X$ and $Y$. } A very basic result is the following theorem.